UC-MACSS/persp-analysis/students/amos_tyler/Ethics_Assignment_Tyler_Amos.md

   * Issue: Non-compliance with Montana election regulations.
     * Solution: Engage with stakeholders such as the Montana Commissioner of Political Practices before the experiment in order to ensure planned interventions do not violate state regulations or laws.
   * Issue: Failure to obtain IRB approval at both institutions for the __final__ version of the study.
-    * Solution: Seek IRB approval for the final study design, at all institutions with which the researchers are affiliated.
+    * Solution: Seek IRB approval for the final study design at all institutions with which the researchers are affiliated.
   * Issue: Lack of transparency regarding the source and intent of mailers and the research in general.
     * Solution: Clearly identify the source and intention of the informational material so that no reasonable individual can mistake the information as material promoting a particular candidate.
     * Additional Solution: Establish relationships with all relevant stakeholders (e.g., Commissioner's office) in order to, at a minimum, ensure participants are all aware of the study being conducted.
 As noted above, the research design could also be re-worked to collaborate with actors already campaigning in the state, as they are required to transparently campaign for voters' support.